Minimum Safety Training: UK vs Ireland Construction

 What is a Safe Pass?

-Safe Pass is a one-day construction worker safety awareness training programme.
+Safe Pass is a one-day construction worker safety awareness training programme run by SOLAS.
 Its goals: improve awareness levels in the construction sector and ensure all construction employees can contribute to the avoidance of accidents and illness on the job.

 Safe Pass, or Safety Awareness Programmes, are required under the Safety, Health and Welfare at Work (Construction) Regulations 2013.